Exploring Morocco – المغرب

-Nothing like the cooler climate of North Africa to wind down the pace from four months of solo travel abroad.
+There’s nothing like the cooler climate of North Africa to wind down the pace from four months of solo travel abroad.
 I can’t say enough about Morocco to describe the amazing experience I had exploring this wonderful country.
-After months of exploring countries on the Indian ocean, its not by chance that I end up in Morocco.
-As a young boy I had a fantasy of treasure hunting and exploring exotic locals, riding camels across the famed Sahara Desert, so for my 50th this year I knocked another one off the bucket list and trekked the Sahara on camel, spent the night in a Berber camp where we partied until all hours of the morning.
+After months of exploring countries on the Indian ocean, it was not by chance that I ended up in Morocco.
+As a young boy, I had a fantasy of treasure hunting, exploring exotic locations, and riding camels across the famed Sahara Desert.
+For my 50th this year, I made my boyhood dream come true.
+I knocked another one off the bucket list and trekked the Sahara on camel, spending the night in a Berber camp, where we partied until the wee hours of the morning.
 While I was only in Morocco for a couple of weeks, I was fortunate enough to explore more than 13 cities.
-Above: My map of the journey.
+Above: my map of the journey.

 M A R R A K E C H مراكش

 Fun evening out on the town in Marrakech.
 Great meal and entertainment at Dar Essalam.
-Mmmmm, yummy Moroccan food and entertaining belly dancers.
+Mmmmm, yummy Moroccan food and talented belly dancers.

 C A S A B L A N C A

 Exploring Casablanca.
 Great food, wonderful people, and great deals on everything.